ROBE group photo 2025

 During this time, he was led to start a mentorship and college & career prep program called Be A Lifetime Learner, and co-founded a not for profit organization called ROUTEway (Realizing Our Unique Talents Everyday) as a way to mentor youth, teens, and young adults with developing a holistic plan to help enrich their lives.
 With his passion to assist in bettering lives of others, he was led to Reaching Our Brothers Everywhere (ROBE) alongside his father to be an advocate in maternal, child and family health.
 Successively Mr. Route works in the Sports & Entertainment industries as a manager and consultant, with focus on Non-Profit causes and initiatives.
 This provides an opportunity to support his passion to help others through education, exposure to valuable endeavors, and to create & connect them to experiential opportunities.

-Board Member
+ROSE/ROBE Chief Financial Officer, Board Member

 George Bugg, Jr., MD, MPH, is a retired neonatologist who formerly served as the chief of the neonatology service at Grady Memorial Hospital and the neonatal director of the Emory Regional Perinatal Center.
 He is a graduate of the University of Tennessee at Knoxville (BA), Meharry Medical College (MD), and Emory University (MPH).
 He is a charter member of the Academy of Breastfeeding Medicine and was trained in lactation management at Wellstart International.
-He is a lifetime member of the National Association for the Advancement of Colored People (NAACP), Alpha Phi Alpha Fraternity, and Alpha Omega Alpha Honor Society.
+He is a lifetime member of the National Association for the Advancement of Colored People (NAACP), Alpha Phi Alpha Fraternity, Inc., and Alpha Omega Alpha Honor Society.
 He and his wife, Kimarie Bugg, are the proud parents of five children and one grandchild.